-- Our workforce and service users, as well as anyone we do business with, are encouraged to report and expose unethical or inappropriate activities, procedures or behaviour within our business and supply chain. - We have a number of Freedom to Speak Up Guardians working across our charity and this year we appointed our first Lead Freedom to Speak Up Guardian who reports directly to our CEO and works full time on supporting our people to feel able to speak up.
+- Our workforce and service users, as well as anyone we do business with, are encouraged to report and expose unethical or inappropriate activities, procedures or behaviour within our business and supply chain. - We have a number of Freedom to Speak Up Guardians working across our charity and in 2022 we appointed our first Lead Freedom to Speak Up Guardian supporting our people to feel able to speak up.
 Our Freedom to Speak Up and Whistleblowing Procedure is intended to make it easy for disclosures to be made without fear of consequence.
 The policy encourages people to raise concerns directly with their line manager, HR, any senior executive or through the Charity's appointed Freedom to Speak Up Guardians.
-There is also free access to an independent service through which to report any concerns. - Any modern slavery or fraud concerns raised are thoroughly investigated by us and actioned appropriately in accordance with our robust procedures and standards and outcomes reported through our Board of Directors and, where relevant, our Audit & Risk Committee.
+There is also free access to an external, independent service through which to report any concerns. - Any modern slavery or fraud concerns raised are thoroughly investigated by us and actioned appropriately in accordance with our robust procedures and standards and outcomes reported through our Board of Directors and, where relevant, our Audit & Risk Committee.